cortesi/godo/README.md

 **Fast parallel sandboxes for any Git project**

-`godo` spins up isolated, copy‑on‑write workspaces (APFS `clonefile` + `git worktree`) so you can run tests, generators, or one‑off tools in parallel without touching your main working copy.
+`godo` spins up isolated, copy‑on‑write workspaces (`clonetree` + `git worktree`) so you can run tests, AI code generators, or one‑off tools in parallel without touching your main working copy.
 When the task finishes, changes are committed to a branch you can merge whenever you like.

 ---